redhat-microservices/quick_swarm_camel-test/README.md

     String serviceURL = KubernetesHelper.getServiceURL(client,"swarm-camel",KubernetesHelper.DEFAULT_NAMESPACE,"http",true);
 ```

-To run the Junit tests, simply exexute this maven command
+To run the Junit test, simply execute this maven command

-    mvn test -Dtest=KubernetesIntegrationKT
+    mvn test -Dtest=OpenshiftIntegrationKT

+Remark : Please verify prior to execute the test that you are logged to OpenShift using the admin user `oc login -u admin -n default`